timothelaborie/News-Article-Assistant/README.md

 Before you begin, ensure you have met the following requirements:

 - Python
-- Enabled  "Developer Mode" on Chrome
+- Enabled  "Developer Mode" on Chrome ( dont know how ? go to #usage )

 ### Installation